wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

     see the manual or platform specific automated deployment guides.
 - **Verify that ASE is in sideband mode.**

-  Make sure that in ASE is in sideband mode by running the following command in the ASE command line:
+  Make sure that the ASE is in sideband mode by running the following command in the ASE command line:
     ```
    /opt/pingidentity/ase/bin/cli.sh status
    API Security Enforcer